The Death Knell for America's Global Leadership

 First, those bold words about defending “interests and values” against adversaries sound ill in the mouth of administration officials who may owe their high offices in some degree to the clandestine assistance of a foreign adversary.
 So long as Russia’s attack on U.S. democracy in 2016 goes not only unpunished—but actively denied—by the Trump administration, they have no standing for this kind of robust language.

 But they may attach a private meaning to that language.
 Trump himself and some of those who influence him pretty obviously regard the European Union, not Russia, as their most important adversary.
 Donald Trump has consistently refused to recognize even the existence of the EU, vainly attempting to negotiate trade agreements with individual member nations, despite their treaty obligations to each other.
-You can mark that attempt to Trump’s ignorance if you like, but according to German reports, Cohn himself—the former CEO of Goldman Sachs!—tried the same gambit on the president’s trip.
+You can mark that attempt to Trump’s ignorance if you like, but according to German reports, Cohn himself—the former COO and president of Goldman Sachs!—tried the same gambit on the president’s trip.*

 But here is the truest tell.
 You can have friends.
 Or you can have people you work with only when your immediate interests align.
 Those are not the same thing.
 The Cohn/McMaster op-ed uses the word “friend”—without ever making clear who belongs to that category—but its logic is that of a nation friendless and alone.
 Perhaps the most terrifying thing about the Trump presidency is the way even its most worldly figures, in words composed for them by its deepest thinkers, have reimagined the United States in the image of their own chief: selfish, isolated, brutish, domineering, and driven by immediate appetites rather than ideals or even longer-term interests.